SltnBM/submission-bookshelf-api/README.md

 # Bookshelf API - Dicoding Submission
-This repository contains the submission project for "Belajar Membuat Aplikasi Back-End untuk Pemula" provided by Dicoding.
+This repository contains the submission project for "Belajar Back-End Pemula dengan JavaScript" provided by Dicoding.
 The project implements a fully functional Bookshelf API with complete CRUD operations and validation.

 ## Technologies Used